yashgehalot/Salesforce-Fabdamental-and-user-setup-challange/README.md

 # Salesforce-Fabdamental-and-user-setup-challange
+my is first task completed.

+Data Modeling
+1. Understand Custom and standard object
+1)create a user
+2)create a Custom Object And Standard object
+3)create Fileds
-my is first task completed .1 )create a user 2 )create a Custom Object And Standard object and Filed and create recoard and then challenge is 100%.
+4)create recoard and then challenge is 100%.

+2. create object relationship
+1)create a custom object
+2)create a lookup relationship
+3)create a master-detail relationship
+4)then create record

+3.